luisxciv/ibeathq/README.md

 </p>

 ## Dependencies
-The following modules are required for ibeathq to work
+The following modules are required

     google-cloud-vision
     google-cloud-language